 Which broker offers a wider range of investment options?

-Trading 212 offers investors access to ISA, Share Trading, CFD Trading and ETFs, while eToro offers investors access to Share Trading, CFD Trading, ETFs and Crypto Trading.
-Neither have SIPP, Funds, Bonds - Corporate, Bonds - Government (Gilts), Investment Trusts, Spread Betting and Advisor Services.
+Trading 212 offers investors access to ISA, Share Trading, CFD Trading, ETFs and Investment Trusts, while eToro offers investors access to Share Trading, CFD Trading, ETFs and Crypto Trading.
+Neither have SIPP, Funds, Bonds - Corporate, Bonds - Government (Gilts), Spread Betting and Advisor Services.
 Investing encompasses a wide variety of asset classes, so finding a broker that offers every investment type you are interested in is important.

 Do Trading 212 and eToro offer ISA or SIPP accounts?